Fully Autonomous AI Agents Should Not be Developed

 \textit{Security} refers to protection from harmful outcomes.
 It encompasses protecting people, systems, organizations and data from malicious, unauthorized, or unintentionally problematic actions.\footnote{As described by \citet{DARPAChallenge2016, Wen2024GenerativeAICybersecurity,SalesforcePrivacy2025,zenity2025agentflayer,Microsoft2025_DataPrivacySecurityAzureAI}.} Benefits and risks associated with security overlap with those of safety (\cref{value-safety}), such as those concerning protective actions and digital access, and with those of privacy (\cref{value-privacy}), such as in the handling sensitive information.

 {\bf Potential Benefit:} A key potential benefit of AI agents for security is the ability to monitor and respond to security threats, such as by identifying cybersecurity vulnerabilities and enacting solutions \cite{DARPAChallenge2016,Wen2024GenerativeAICybersecurity}.
 Agents can also provide potential benefits for informational security, such as by protecting privacy (\cref{value-privacy}) within dynamically changing environments in real-time.

 {\bf Risk:} AI agents present security challenges when handling sensitive data (such as customer or user information), particularly given corresponding safety risks (\cref{value-safety}), such as the ability to interact with or infiltrate multiple systems without detailed human oversight, and the potential for data leakage \cite{zharmagambetov2025agentdam}.
 Security risks also emerge from agents creating inappropriate solutions to solve problems, such as by disabling alerts \cite{beers_rushing_ai_control_2025}.
 Similar to ``safety'' (\cref{value-safety}) malicious use of AI agent systems can also create security harms, particularly when used to mask the actors' identity, such as by accessing connected systems, stealing sensitive information, or conducting automated attacks at scale.

-{\bf Application to agentic levels:} In general, the greater the autonomy, the greater the attack surface and attack options.\footnote{Documented by \citet{Anthropic2025ThreatIntelligence} after submission of this work.} However, different AI agent levels affect security differently.
-For the first four, developers control the code the agent can access, providing a built-in ability to mitigate security outbreaks, e.g., by blocking communication with third parties.
+{\bf Application to agentic levels:} In general, the greater the autonomy, the greater the attack surface and attack options.\footnote{Documented by \citet{Anthropic2025ThreatIntelligence} after submission of this work.} However, different AI agent levels affect security differently: For the first four, developers maintain some control of the code the agent can access, providing a built-in ability to mitigate security outbreaks, e.g., by blocking communication with third parties.
 However, when an agent is able to create and execute new code (a fully autonomous agent), it's capable of creating breaches unforeseen by developers.
 In the most extreme form of full autonomy -- without guardrails -- the corresponding security risk is clear.